-Examples of Pascal’s Law /Application’s of Pascal’s Law
+Examples of Pascal’s Law /Application of Pascal’s Law

-Using Pascal’s Law various equipment are manufactured which are used in day to day life.
+Using Pascal’s Law various pieces of equipment are manufactured which are used in day-to-day life.
 A few examples of the application of Pascal’s Law are listed below:

 - Hydraulic jack and hydraulic press.

 - Hydraulic Brakes for increasing resisting force in the vehicle braking systems.